AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-finops-warehouse-cost.md

 ## Cost Attribution: The Tagging Problem

-The most common failure mode in warehouse FinOps is unattributed queries—queries that run without metadata indicating which team or project owns them.
+The most common failure mode in warehouse FinOps is unattributed queries, queries that run without metadata indicating which team or project owns them.
 As data platform usage grows, the fraction of unattributed costs tends to increase unless tagging is actively enforced.

 ![Stacked bar chart showing warehouse cost attribution by team from January to May with unattributed queries growing from 15% to 25% of total cost, exceeding budget threshold in April](./images/finops-warehouse-cost/warehouse-cost-attribution-by-team.png)